ptvan/ptvan.github.io/_posts/2026-02-15-privacy-and-data-safety.md

 **Model-inversion attack** identifies individuals by exploiting machine learning models.
 For example, suppose you have access to a facial recognition API.
 You can use a search method that maximized activation to return an image that closely resemble a specific person in the training set.

 ### Processes and tools to improve data privacy

+Data privacy can include _data loss prevention_, measuring inbound and outbound traffic to detect if sensitive data is being exfiltrated without authorization.

 The most basic approach to improve privacy is **pseudonymization**, including **masking** (replacing PII with a randomly chosen string), **table-based tokenization** (replacing sensitive values with a corresponding entry from a look up table), **hashing** and similarly **format-preserving encryption**.